All Family First branches and the call center will be closed Thursday, Nov. 28 for Thanksgiving and closing at 3:00 pm on Friday, Nov. 29.

 Wrongful Dishonor: If we dishonor an item by mistake, our liability is limited to actual damages proved.
 The Credit Union retains the right to pay or dishonor a check more than six (6) months old without prior notice to the member.
 The Credit Union retains the right to disregard information on the check other than the identification of the payor, payable through bank, payee, and the amount.

-Statements: The Credit Union will mail statements monthly to the member.
+Statements: The Credit Union will deliver statements monthly to the member.
+If the member has a savings account, club account or CD (Regular or IRA) only, they will receive a statement quarterly.
 You are expected to examine the statements carefully and reconcile the account.
 If there are any discrepancies, the Credit Union should be notified immediately, as the statement is considered correct unless the Credit Union is notified of any errors within sixty (60) days after you receive the statement.

 Termination of Account: We may close your checking account at any time by mailing you a notice with a remittance for the balance in it.
 We are not liable for refusing to pay any check presented after an account is closed.